Chelsoconn/170/Security.md

-​		THREAT- **Cross-site scripting, or XSS**.
+​		**THREAT**- **Cross-site scripting, or XSS**.
 This type of attack  happens when you allow users to input HTML or JavaScript that ends up  being displayed by the site directly.
 Attackers can craft ingeniously malicious HTML and JavaScript and be  very destructive to both the server as well as future visitors of this  page.
 For example, an attacker can use JavaScript to grab the session id of every future visitor of this site and then come back and assume their identity.
 It could happen silently without the victims ever knowing about it.
 Note that the malicious code would bypass the same-origin policy because the code lives on the site.

 - Websites that allow some kind of input, such as allowing users to enter a comment that will be displayed, must protect against **cross site scripting** or **XSS**.
 - This is when a malicious party uses site input fields to inject HTML or JavaScipt into the site directly.